mesb/mesb.github.io/_posts/2016-01-07-growth-of-algorithms.md

 Functions are incarnations of algorithms.
 As these functions evolve they consume computational resources.
 Also, functions are often called procedures in computations and the algorithm-function relationship gives birth to what is called procedural abstraction.
-That is what ever procedure is harshed from a function/algorithm is independent in its own right and solves the intended problem in its own way.
+Any procedure harshed from a function/algorithm is independent and solves the intended problem in its own way.
 Several procedures with the same name could actually implement different algorithms, but all arrive at the same solution.
 In this case, each of the procedures is called a procedural abstracion.

 An example is a square root function.
-THe square root of a number could be calculated in a variety of ways:
+The square root of a number can be calculated in a variety of ways:

 1. Newton&rsquo;s method or using a binomial expansion of power 1/2